platformsh/platformsh-docs/docs/src/create-apps/workers.md

 ```

 There's a lot going on here, but it's all reasonably straightforward.
-This configuration will take a single Python 3.7 code base from your repository,
+This configuration takes a single Python 3.7 code base from your repository,
 download all dependencies in `requirements.txt`, and the install Gunicorn.
-That artifact (your code plus the downloaded dependencies) will be deployed as three separate container instances, all running Python 3.7.
+That artifact (your code plus the downloaded dependencies) is deployed as three separate container instances, all running Python 3.7.

-The `web` instance will start a Gunicorn process to serve a web application.
+The `web` instance starts a Gunicorn process to serve a web application.

-* It will run the Gunicorn process to serve web requests, defined by the `project/wsgi.py` file which contains an `application` definition.
+* It runs the Gunicorn process to serve web requests, defined by the `project/wsgi.py` file which contains an `application` definition.
-* It will have an environment variable named `TYPE` with value `web`.
+* It has an environment variable named `TYPE` with value `web`.
-* It will have a writable mount at `/app/uploads` with a maximum space of 2048 MB.
+* It has a writable mount at `/app/uploads` with a maximum space of 2048 MB.
-* It will have access to both a MySQL database and a RabbitMQ server, both of which are defined in `services.yaml`.
+* It has access to both a MySQL database and a RabbitMQ server, both of which are defined in `services.yaml`.
-* Platform.sh will automatically allocate resources to it as available on the plan, once all fixed-size containers are allocated.
+* Platform.sh automatically allocates resources to it as available on the plan, once all fixed-size containers are allocated.

-The `queue` instance will be a worker that isn't web-accessible.
+The `queue` instance is a worker that isn't web-accessible.

-* It will run the `queue-worker.py` script, and restart it automatically if it ever terminates.
+* It runs the `queue-worker.py` script, and restart it automatically if it ever terminates.
-* It will have an environment variable named `TYPE` with value `worker`.
+* It has an environment variable named `TYPE` with value `worker`.
-* It will have a writable mount at `/app/scratch` with a maximum space of 512 MB.
+* It has a writable mount at `/app/scratch` with a maximum space of 512 MB.
-* It will have access to both a MySQL database and a RabbitMQ server,
+* It has access to both a MySQL database and a RabbitMQ server,
   both of which are defined in `services.yaml` (because it doesn't specify otherwise).
-* It will have "Medium" levels of CPU and RAM allocated to it, always.
+* It has "Medium" levels of CPU and RAM allocated to it, always.

-The `mail` instance will be a worker that isn't web-accessible.
+The `mail` instance is a worker that isn't web-accessible.

-* It will run the `mail-worker.py` script, and restart it automatically if it ever terminates.
+* It runs the `mail-worker.py` script, and restart it automatically if it ever terminates.
-* It will have an environment variable named `TYPE` with value `worker`.
+* It has an environment variable named `TYPE` with value `worker`.
-* It will have no writable file mounts at all.
+* It has no writable file mounts at all.
-* It will have access only to the RabbitMQ server, through a different relationship name than on the `web` instance.
+* It has access only to the RabbitMQ server, through a different relationship name than on the `web` instance.
-  It will have no access to MySQL whatsoever.
+  It has no access to MySQL whatsoever.
-* It will have "Small" levels of CPU and RAM allocated to it, always.
+* It has "Small" levels of CPU and RAM allocated to it, always.

 This way, the web instance has a large upload space, the queue instance has a small amount of scratch space for temporary files,
 and the mail instance has no persistent writable disk space at all as it doesn't need it.